barondandi/install-omv/README.md

 ### Some initial recommendations and issues

+- In motherboards with several Monitor ports, usually only one is enabled initially.
+Find it and connect the monitor to follow with installation.
+Later on this can be changed in the BIOS.
+> In my case it was one of the 2 HDMI provided.

+- Get inside the BIOS menu ans make sure that:
+  - All the fans are working properly.
+Proper ventilation of the drives is a must ans the main reasons for drives failures are temperature and vibration.
+  > In my case, the chassis fan was not working.
+I had to change the control mode from "Auto" to "PWM Mode".

+  - Disable the hardware that will not be used.
+  >

 - During installation I was given the choice of using one of the two 1Gb Intel ethernet port, I219V or I211AT.
 As initially I was going to use one only, I selected the I219-V the other one goes over PCIE (that's what I read at least).
 - After automaticaly assigning IP using DNS, I pressed "ESC" and I was given the option to manually configure the network.
 This is ideal, as I need to set a fixed IP, and I can do that from the begining.
 > I also used this step to specify 3 name servers separating the IPs by spaces: Open DNS (208.67.220.220), Google (8.8.8.8) and a third one for my local Internet provider.